achin797/tagify/README.md

   - Frontend: slow click to modify
     - should not allow to modify for the song individually (i.e. changing a tag for a song should not change that tag for all songs)
   - No backend task, this should use existing add/remove tag endpoints

+  Industry guests description:
+Tagify allows users to associate unique strings (“tags”) with their songs.
+Different combinations of tags can be used to filter the music library and create playlists.